memoodm/python-libs/README.md

 # python-libs

 todo:
+- add model: polynomial regression
-- add readme to each model file to include some description of each model strategy:
+- add readme to each model file to include some description of each model strategy